Aliases for DUSP10 Gene

 GeneCards Summary for DUSP10 Gene

 DUSP10 (Dual Specificity Phosphatase 10) is a Protein Coding gene.
-Diseases associated with DUSP10 include prostate cancer.
-Among its related pathways are MAPK signaling pathway and TGF-Beta Pathway.
-GO annotations related to this gene include protein tyrosine phosphatase activity and MAP kinase tyrosine/serine/threonine phosphatase activity.
-An important paralog of this gene is SSH1.
+Among its related pathways are RET signaling and Innate Immune System.
+GO annotations related to this gene include phosphatase activity and phosphoprotein phosphatase activity.
+An important paralog of this gene is DUSP6.

 UniProtKB/Swiss-Prot for DUSP10 Gene

 Protein phosphatase involved in the inactivation of MAP kinases.
 Has a specificity for the MAPK11/MAPK12/MAPK13/MAPK14 subfamily.
 It preferably dephosphorylates p38.